elegantchaos/atom-ide-swift/README.md

 Set some breakpoints in your source code, using the Atom IDE breakpoints UI.

-Choose `Swift: Debug` from the command palette.
+Choose `IDE Swift: Debug` from the command palette.

-Enter the name of the product you want to run in the debugger, by doing `e=NameOfYourProduct`

-Hit the Run button.

 ### Breakpoints

-The breakpoints are managed by the atom-ide code.
-You should be able to add them by clicking to the left of the gutter in any source file.
+You can add breakpoints by clicking to the left of the gutter in any source file.

 Open the command palette and select `Debugger: Show Window Breakpoints` to show a list of all breakpoints, and can manually move/dock this tab to bring it closer to the Swift/lldb repl.